©Riccardo Banfi

 Ecology is a living web of relationships: it connects places, languages, technologies, and communities in an interlacing of mutual dependencies that both sustain us and put us to the test.
 The banquet-performance The Grounds Where We Meet presents itself as a fragile and regenerative fabric, shaped by the flows that traverse it and the threats that challenge it - an invitation to rethink our way of inhabiting the world.

-It intertwines realities and terroirs - from the Parc naturel régional des Alpilles in France to the Colli Orientali of Friuli Venezia Giulia, from the region of Tangier, Morocco, to Milan - through two shared tables that celebrate the act of eating together, a ritual gesture renewing an ancient union.
+It intertwines realities and terroirs - from the Parc naturel régional des Alpilles in France to the Colli Orientali of Friuli Venezia Giulia, from the region of Tangier, Morocco, to Milan - through three shared tables that celebrate the act of eating together all the while standing up, a ritual gesture renewing an ancient union.
 A bridge-project between agricultural practices, natural resources, and (un)sustainable desires.

 Yasmine Lahjij – Yeddin